ANUJNEGI15072005/binary-calculator/README.md

 ## Responsive Design
 - The application features a responsive design that adapts to various screen sizes.
 - On smaller screens (max-width: 690px), the layout switches to a more compact design to ensure usability on mobile devices.
-## License

-License
-This project is open-source and available under the [MIT License.](https://choosealicense.com/licenses/mit/)

 ## Acknowledgements